 Stir in dried apricots and harissa.

-Transfer 1 tablespoon harissa mixture to a second bowl and stir in currants.
+Transfer 3 tablespoons harissa mixture to a second bowl and stir in dried apricots and currants.

 Now that the glaze has been made.
-Let's start cooking chicken and couscous.
+Let's start cooking the chicken and couscous.

 Grab an oven proof 10-inch skillet that has a lid.
-Now, season both sides of chicken breasts with salt and pepper.
+Now, season both sides of chicken thighs with salt and pepper.

 Heat oil in the skillet over medium-high heat until just smoking.
-Place chicken breasts, skin side down, in skillet, and cook until well browned.
+Place chicken, skin side down, in skillet, and cook until well browned.

-Brush glaze over chicken, skin side up, using a pastry brush and then turn chicken skin side down.
+Transfer chicken to baking dish.
+Brush apricot glaze with harissa over chicken, skin side up, using a pastry brush and then turn chicken skin side down.

 Bake in a 425 degree F pre-heated oven.
 After about 6 minutes turn the chicken, skin side up.
-Continue cooking until thickest part of breast registers 160 degrees on instant-read thermometer.
+Continue cooking until thickest part of chicken thigh registers 160 degrees on instant-read thermometer.

 Transfer chicken to a platter and let rest 5 minutes.
 It is super important to let the chicken rest so it can reabsorb the juices and flavor of the glaze you've worked so hard to put into the meat.

 Time to make the couscous!
-Bring water to boil in now-empty skillet (it’s okay to have the glaze left in the pan) over high heat.
+Bring water to boil in sauce pan (it’s okay to have the glaze left in the pan) over high heat.
 This will add lots of great flavor to the couscous.
 Stir in couscous, cover, and remove from heat.
 Let stand for 5 minutes.
 Stir in the reserved pistachios and harissa-currant mixture.

 Serve chicken breast over couscous and enjoy!